chmontgomery/gulp-shrinkwrap/readme.md

 });
 ```

+Note: if you try to just drop the above code into your project, the call will likely fail.
+This is because, if you use
+wildcards, those will be locked to a specific version but the actual versions installed under `node_modules` will
+likely be newer.
+This will cause a failure during `npm shrinkwrap`.
+To get around this, lock your `package.json` first,
+re-install all dependencies and then shrinkwrap.

 ## Always keep your shrinkwrap up to date

 You'll want to update your `npm-shrinkwrap.json` every time you install a new dependency.